Coercion We aggressively fight a system designed to convict you.

 On the other hand, if you were pressured by the threat of violence to commit a crime, this also counts as coercion.
 The court should consider whether coercion was a substantial factor in the crime when determining your guilt.
 Depending on the situation, this could result in lessened or even dropped charges.

-Forced confessions will be counted as inadmissible or be impeached in court.
+Forced confessions will be counted as inadmissible or impeached in court.
 If you were pressured into confessing to a crime you didn’t commit, our legal team can work diligently to determine whether coercion may be a possible defense for your case.
-On the other hand, if you were coerced into committing a crime, we can use evidence to build your case and represent you in court.
+On the other hand, if you were coerced into committing a crime, our Cleveland criminal defense lawyers can use evidence to build your case and represent you in court.

 Defense for Coercion Charges in Cleveland, OH